-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the U.S. Department of Justice Federal Prison Industries, Inc. as of September 30, 2017, and 2016, and its net profit, cumulative results of operations, and cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the U.S. Department of Justice Federal Prison Industries, Inc., as of September 30, 2018 and 2017, and the results of its operations and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.